MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sentiment-analysis.md

 To turn off supervisor notifications, select **Don't send notifications**.

-## Multi-language sentiment
+## Multilanguage sentiment

-Multi-language sentiment scoring is enabled by default.
+Multilanguage sentiment scoring is enabled by default.
 Conversations in more than 40 languages are scored.
 The languages listed in the following table are supported in the analytics features.

 <table>
 <tbody>